 Aortic Valve Surgery

 If it is determined that surgery is required for aortic valve disease a comprehensive analysis of each patient's circumstances including the type of valve disease, heart function, coexisting medical problems and patient lifestyle is made.
 This analysis becomes the framework by which the patient and cardiac surgeon collaboratively determine what type of valve repair or valve replacement is optimal in their case.
-Cardiac surgeons Patrick M. McCarthy, MD, S. Chris Malaisrie, MD and Hyde M. Russell, MD, have championed all of the current surgical techniques used to repair or replace the aortic valve.
+Our cardiac surgeons have championed all of the current surgical techniques used to repair or replace the aortic valve.

 Bicuspid Aortic Valve